 Where It Falls Short

+- Limited free version.
 VisualCV’s free plan comes with a number of restrictions that limit its usefulness.
 There are only three free templates to choose from and all of them are fairly basic.
 They come with VisualCV branding on the bottom of every page, which undermines the professional appearance most people are looking for.
-The free plan can be a good introduction to VisualCV’s tool and features, but SlashCV is a better option if you want a clean, professional resume at no cost.
+The free plan can be a good introduction to VisualCV’s tool and features.

 Creating resumes is a skill unto itself.
 Part writing, part marketing and part graphic design, it takes time to get it right.
 A resume builder tool can help you with the design, but that still leaves the content up to you.
 We put together this guide to some of the most common resume questions to help you figure out how to create a dynamic, original resume that’s sure to impress prospective employers.